 - Friday: 8:00 a.m.-12:00 p.m.

-The laboratory portions will be on the Virginia Tech campus in Kelly Hall and ICTAS II.
-The short course will provide van transportation to and from the Hilton Garden Inn and labs.
+The laboratory portions will be on the Virginia Tech campus in Kelly Hall, Norris Hall, and ICTAS II.
+The short course will provide van transportation to and from the Inn and labs if you prefer.

 The Roanoke-Blacksburg Regional Airport in Roanoke, Va., is served by several major domestic airlines and is about 45 minutes from Blacksburg.
 The Smart Way Bus, Roanoke Airport Transportation Service, Uber/Lyft, or car rentals at the airport are options to get to and from Blacksburg.